Anti-Bribery and Anti-Corruption Compliance Training — Course Transcript

 - Senior Executives may face personal liability if an offense is committed with their consent or passive consent.
 Passive consent is when a person has knowledge of, or should have known.

 - Liability can attach to third-party actions, such as agents, consortia members, and partners.

 - There are also operational costs and reputational risks to consider.

 Remember – if you need more information about this topic, or need help with a specific situation you have encountered, contact your legal team!

-There are many potential indicators of bribery or corruption you should look out for when conducting your business directly or with third parties.
+There are many potential indicators of bribery or corruption.
 Click on each icon to learn more.
-When you are finished, click the Next button to continue.
+When you are finished, click the Continue button.

 - Payments being made through a third country, usually via a shell company.

 - Abnormally high commission percentage being paid to a particular agent (this may be split into two accounts for the same agent, often in different jurisdictions).